 The first ever World Access to Higher Education Day took place on 28th November 2018.
 We are now planning for 2019.
 Please help us to make this an annual event.

 Higher education is contributing to global inequality as much as it is addressing it.
 It is time to act.

-The first ever World Access to Higher Education Day is taking place on 28th November 2018.
+The first ever World Access to Higher Education Day itook place on 28th November 2018.
 A big thanks to all the institutions and organisations around the globe who supported us.
-We now need your support to make World Access to Higher Education Day will be a platform to raise global awareness around inequalities in access and success in HE, and act as a catalyst for international, regional and local action.
+We now need your support to make World Access to Higher Education Day a platform to raise global awareness around inequalities in access and success in HE, and act as a catalyst for international, regional and local action.

 To make a difference we need your support